davidryman/the-grid/_posts/2014-10-08-the-grid-loves-designers.md

 ---
   title: "The Grid Loves Designers"
-  description: "The Grid Loves Designers\nNow You Can Design At Scale\nWe need designers to create beautiful websites.
-But because sites change so often, it&#39;s easy to get cau"
+  description: "The Grid Loves Designers\nNow You Can Design At Scale\nWe need designers to create beautiful websites."
   author: []
   datePublished: "2014-10-08T16:26:08.380Z"
   dateModified: "2014-10-08T16:52:05.191Z"